 It’s a testament to the magic of this theme song that you can start singing it at any time and everyone around you will join in and probably know all of the words.
 This opening credits sequence is a movie unto itself.
 Will Smith performs it and it is practically perfect in every way.

 Laura was happily born and raised in Los Angeles.
 She loves baking cakes, cake disasters, and disaster movies.
 She once proudly appeared in print as a Glamour Magazine Fashion Don't.
-Currently she is a writer/performer/filmer, blogs at Gumdrop Lane, tweets and answers queries via video.
-Eventually she'd love to make long films, solve some mysteries, and finally get a hover board that works on water.
+Currently she makes videos, blogs at Gumdrop Lane, and tweets.
+Eventually she'd like to solve some mysteries and finally get a hover board that works on water.